wp-plugins/wptouch/readme.txt

 WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android, Opera Mini, Palm Pre and BlackBerry Storm mobile devices.

-Coming soon: WPtouch 2.0!
+= Coming Soon: WPtouch 2.0 Pro! =
 Totally re-written top to bottom, with a slew of new features, include support for themes!
-That's right, choose from a variety of quality themes (included), or create your own custom theme using the Skeleton template.

-For more information or to sign-up to be notified when 2.0 is available, visit http://www.wptouch.com
+For more information or to sign-up to be notified when WPtouch 2.0 Pro is available, visit http://www.wptouch.com

 == Description ==